 What are the best tablet keyboards for mobile publishing?

-Tablets are fast becoming must-have devices, but what happens when you are out and need to type things fast?
+Tablets seem to be must-have devices, but what happens when you are out and need to type things fast?
 A tablet keyboard is a convenient solution.
 However, there are different keyboards for the myriad of tablets available.
 Here’s a review of the best tablet keyboards for iOS, Android and Windows devices and what to consider when buying one.

 Tablet Keyboards – Buying Criteria